 When the townspeople arrived on the scene, they saw the formerly demon-possessed men, clothed, in their right mind and sitting at the feet of Jesus.
 This was a power far beyond anything they had seen or even imagined.
 He was Someone Who could control the spirit realm.
 It was scary.

 Non-Christians can often experience this fear of Jesus as well.
 The fear of the unknown, the uncontrollable…of change.
-If they dare to open up their lives to Jesus what will happen?
+What will happen if they dare to open up their lives to Jesus?
 Will they be condemned like unclean animals?
 Will they be rejected?
 So much pain, so much sin.
 It might be better to hide behind masks than risk being hurt again...
 After all, if God rejects you…where else can you go?

 Christians are to be the answer, but often they are part of the problem.
-Jesus never interacted with people as they were, but as He knew they were created to be.
-For example, He didn’t condemn a prostitute for her actions, He saw a daughter of God who was valuable beyond measure and only needed genuine love and forgiveness.
-Christians are to be a "safe" people - an expression of that love of God so people who do not know Him can be drawn to the Truth.
-The Truth is Jesus is a “safe” Person Who loves them, values them, wants their best and will never force Himself on them.
-Unfortunately, Christians [or those using the name] can be harsh, condemning and critical driving people further into sin and away from God.
+Jesus never interacted with people as they were but as He knew they were created to be.
+For example, He didn’t condemn a prostitute for her actions; He saw a daughter of God who was valuable beyond measure and only needed genuine love and forgiveness.
+Christians are to be "safe" people - an expression of that love of God so people who do not know Him can be drawn to the Truth.
+The Truth is that Jesus is a “safe” Person Who loves and values them, wants their best, and will never force Himself on them.
+Unfortunately, Christians [or those using the name] can be harsh, condemning and critical, driving people further into sin and away from God.
 Satan loves those Christians.

-What about us, as Christians, are we afraid of Jesus?
+What about us, as Christians?
+Are we afraid of Jesus?
 Ridiculous?
-Have you even been in a service where the Spirit of God was moving and felt fear?
+Have you ever been in a service where the Spirit of God was moving, and felt fear?
 Was it fear that a secret sin might be exposed?
 Fear that you might do something that would embarrass you?
 Fear that you would not be in control?
 Let’s face it, we all like to be in control.
 Have we stepped back, in effect asking Jesus to leave us alone, only to discover, as a Gentleman, He did?
 What did we miss because we allowed fear instead of faith to drive our lives?

-Another reason they may have been afraid of Jesus was the realization that if they accepted Him, it would mean a radical change of lifestyle.
+Another reason they may have been afraid of Jesus was the realization that if they accepted Him, it would mean a radical lifestyle change.
 On several occasions, when Jesus forgave someone, He specifically said, “Go and sin no more.”
 That only works for people who are sick of their sin and want to change.

 These people did not want to change.
 They were content where they were.
-Many times people - Non-Christians and Christians - push Jesus away because they do not want to change.
-They are happy in their sin and the consequences seem far away.
+Many times, Non-Christians and Christians push Jesus away because they do not want to change.
+They are happy in their sin, and the consequences seem far away.
 Or they are too afraid of what the change might bring.
 Jesus did say to count the cost [Luke 14:28-33].
-For some people, the cost is too high.
+For some people, the price is too high.

 And Jesus gets into His boat and leaves…